mihirkashyap/LibraryManagementSystem/README.md

 Step 5: Make sure every background image path's defined in element's icon else have to locate every img file individually for each design element.

-Step 6: Now make sure to give a check to javaconnect that it's working (check for the suitable database path location provided in [jdbc:sqlite:"PATH/database_name.(db/sqlite)"]
+Step 6: Now make sure to give a check to javaconnect that it's working (check for the suitable database path location provided in [jdbc:sqlite:"PATH/database_name.(db/sqlite)"])

 Step 7: Run the program

-Welcome to New ideas, folks!
+Always welcome "New ideas" folks!